trgr-karasutoragara/zen-info-your-life-is-yours/README.md

 - **Educational Inequality**: Self-extension framework teaches real skills
 - **Technological Sovereignty**: No dependence on foreign cloud services

+## /.md: Reading focused markdown viewer with note-taking.
+A new addition to this series is now available.
+Learn more here → [link](https://github.com/trgr-karasutoragara/zen-info-your-life-is-yours/)

 ## License

 MIT License - Use freely, modify freely, distribute freely.